-When it comes to technical roles, employers want concrete evidence of what you can do.
-Now that you have some technical coding knowledge, you want to start building the greatest weapon in your career trajectory: your portfolio.
-Not only will a portfolio surpass the greatest resumé ever made, it will make sure that you are constantly working on and polishing your skills.
+When it comes to technical roles, employers want concrete evidence of your abilities.
+Once you attain some technical coding knowledge, you’ll want to start building the greatest weapon in your career arsenal: your ePortfolio.
+Not only will an ePortfolio make a greater impression than a resumé, but it will also require you to regularly refine and update your skills.

-- If you are currently employed, start doing side work with company data.
+- If you are currently employed, start working with company data.
 Ask the analysts at your company what they are working on and what problems they face.
 Use your skills to make a meaningful change in the company, or bring a new issue to light.
-Not only will you will build up your portfolio and create good will at work, but you will practice combining your new analytical skills with your previous industry experience.
+Not only will you build up your portfolio and create goodwill at work, but you will practice combining your new analytical skills with your previous industry experience.

 - Sign up for Kaggle, a crowdsourcing platform where employers publish datasets and data-related challenges for competitors to solve.
 Even if you don’t win a competition, you can use the platform to find relevant problems and build a case study of data analysis and visualization for your portfolio.

-Whether you love it or hate it, networking is always going to be on any list about career advancement.
+Whether you love it or hate it, networking is always going to be on every list of career advancement strategies.
 The longstanding weak ties theory says that weak acquaintances, not close friends, will be responsible for impacting major events in your life.
-Expanding your network is important, and there are ways you can do that that don’t involve typical networking events.
+Expanding your network is important, and there are ways you can do it that don’t only involve typical networking events.